 Advantages of a section-hike

-A section-hiker will see more of the Appalachian countryside during their travels to and from the A.T.
+See more of the Appalachian countryside and small towns during your travels to and from the A.T.

 Disadvantages of a section-hike

-Traveling to and from the A.T. to complete multiple hikes costs time and money.
+Traveling to and from the A.T. from home multiple times adds to overall expenses

 Public transportation can be scarce along the A.T. (bus stations and airports can be many miles away from where the hiker begins or ends a trip).